odellus/tennis/Report.md

 DDPG attempts to minimize the TD error in a similar way as DDQN<sup>6</sup>, but with the extra step of minimizing the weights of an actor network with respect to the state-action function Q( _s_, _a_ ) represented by a critic network.

 #### Randomized replay buffer initialization
-To enable greater exploration of the state space without spending a lot of time messing around with weight decay parameters, we decided to fill the replay buffer with (_s_, _a_, _r_, _s'_ ) experience tuples from 1000 episodes according to the following rule.
+To enable greater exploration of the state space without spending a lot of time messing around with weight decay parameters, after searching through the forum<sup>3</sup> we decided to initialize the replay buffer with 1000 episodes worth of (_s_, _a_, _r_, _s'_ ) experience tuples by doing the following in our main learning loop:

 ```python